How Long Does It Take to Become a Data Scientist?

-Because there are so many different paths to get there, the amount of time it may take you to become a data scientist can vary.
+Because there are so many different paths to get there, the answer to “How long does it take to become a data scientist” is: it can vary.

 Those who go the university route can become a data scientist in 3–4 years.
 For the 75% who decide to get their master’s in data science, it may take an additional 1–2 years.